jejjohnson/mfourdvar/content/oceanbench/data.md

 They have raw observations that come from satellite altimeters and in-situ sources.
 There is also a reanalysis product that combines the observations and NEMO model.
 Furthermore they have make forecasts which can be a 'free-run' product.
-All of the data listed here are available from the Copernicus project via the Marine Data store.
+All of the data listed here are available from the Copernicus project via the [MDS](https://data.marine.copernicus.eu/product/GLOBAL_REANALYSIS_PHY_001_031/description).

 ```{mermaid}
 graph TD